1:1 Peer Support Program

 caregivers for loved ones with MS, there are certain needs and

 subjects where talking to peers in similar situations can help

-The MS Society is pleased to offer a telephone/internet peer support program for individuals living with MS. You may be newly diagnosed, you may have a specific question, or maybe you are dealing with an issue related to your MS. Sometimes the best person to talk to is someone who also has MS. Volunteers from across Canada are provided with extensive training to ensure they have the skills to best support you.
+The 1:1 Peer Support Program is a telephone/internet-based program for individuals living with MS and their caregivers.
+You or the person you care for may be newly diagnosed, you may have a specific question, or maybe you are dealing with an issue related to MS. Sometimes the best person to talk to is someone who has had similar experiences.
+Volunteers from across Canada are provided with extensive training to ensure they have the skills to best support you.

 How does it work?

 - Contact the 1:1 Peer Support Program at email@example.com or 1-800-268-7582 x3149 to request more information or an application and indicate whether you live with MS or are a caregiver;